AlibabaCloudDocs/hbr/intl.en-US/Back up on-premises severs/Differences between the two versions of the on-premises file backup feature.md

 Hybrid Backup Recovery \(HBR\) provides the latest version of the on-premises file backup feature based on the earlier versions.
 You can use the latest version to back up on-premises files on a more comprehensive and user-friendly interface in the HBR console.
 When you use the on-premises file backup feature for the first time, we recommend that you use the **latest version** of this feature.

-The following figure describes the differences between the two versions of the on-premises file backup feature.
+The following table describes the differences between the two versions of the on-premises file backup feature.

 |Item|Earlier versions of on-premises file backup|Latest version of on-premises file backup|
 |----|-------------------------------------------|-----------------------------------------|